Hiwonder-docs/ArmPi-Pro/source/docs/11_Forward_inverse_kinematics.md

 ### 6.3.1 Inverse Kinematics Introduction

 Inverse kinematics is the process of determining the parameters of the joint movable object to be set to achieve the required posture.
 The inverse kinematics of the robotic arm is an important foundation for its trajectory planning and control.
-Whether the inverse kinematics solution is fast and accurate will directly affect the accuracy of the robotic arm’s trajectory planning and control.
+Whether the inverse kinematics solution is fast and accurate will directly affect the accuracy of the robotic arm's trajectory planning and control.
 Therefore, for the six-degree-of-freedom robotic arm, a fast and accurate The inverse kinematics solution method of is very important.

 ### 6.3.2 Brief Analysis of Inverse Kinematics